-Taxis and stretch limousines vehicles aren't accepted on the Lyft platform.
+Taxis and stretch limousine vehicles aren't accepted on the Lyft platform.
 You can add a subcompact vehicle starting August 25, 2021.

 The following states require at least one year of licensed driving experience:

-If your license is recently reissued, or you've not received a license issue date, further steps may be taken during your application process.
+If your license is recently reissued, or you've not received a license issue date, you may need to take further steps during your application process.

 Lyft doesn't accept identification from Puerto Rico, U.S. Virgin Islands, or other U.S. territories as proof of driving history.